PART ONE - PART TWO - PART THREE - PART FOUR

 Reviews from film and pop-culture authorities like Leonard Maltin and Mark Evanier (close working associates of Feltenstein and Beck, which was surely just a coincidence) suddenly popped up online in quick succession, not only praising the set but all making a specific point to downplay the various errors and issues everyone else had with the release.
 Fringe Warner Archive producers and animation authors--though not ones that focus on Warner Bros. cartoons, it should be noted--took to Stu's Show and social media to try to trivialize the criticism directed at Porky Pig 101, claiming umbrage that such attention to detail should be given to mere cartoons (a sentiment that Stu's Show host Stu Shostak concerningly agreed with, considering how he often has railed against minute cartoon matters such as voice work in CGI reboots or which WWE/Hanna-Barbera direct-to-DVD crossover is better than the other).
 Meanwhile, a number of noted Warner animation scholars like Mark Kausler, Michael Barrier, and particularly Thad Komorowski (who took on the thankless task of cataloging all of the errors in the set, much to the ire of Warner Archive) were among the loudest and most influential critics of Warner Archive's treatment of the shorts.
 As Barrier assessed the schism on his web site, "The idea seems to be that if you're a fan of the Warner cartoons, you should accept whatever scraps are tossed your way without complaining, and cartoon fans, being for the most part pathetic toadies, have been all too eager to comply."

 If there was any silver lining, it was that Warner Archive was listening loud and clear, even if they weren't going to go on record anywhere.
 And for a five-disc set of black and white cartoons that sold for close to fifty dollars, sales were surprisingly strong.
-There was not going to be any replacement discs or reissue of the set, but going forward, George Feltenstein pledged that if any future classic animation releases are done through the Archive they would only use newly remastered prints (Beck: "That's one lesson we've learned.").
-If.
+There was not going to be any replacement discs or reissue of the set, but going forward, George Feltenstein pledged that if any future classic animation releases are done through the Archive they would only use newly remastered prints.
+As Beck summed it up, "That's one lesson we've learned."

 Amazingly, apart from all the dedicated Looney Tunes titles over the years, there are still numerous miscellaneous releases out there featuring the characters.
 Bugs's many modern-day cameos on such series as Tiny Toon Adventures, Animaniacs, and even Batman: The Animated Series have been released by Warner Home Video, while his appearance in the independent short A Political Cartoon has been made available on Kino's Cartoongate!
 VHS.
 Road Runner and Wile E. Coyote were seen on Shout!
 Factory's The Best of the Electric Company DVDs, and of course the entire gang has been featured on all of the various releases of Disney's Who Framed Roger Rabbit--and that's still just scratching the surface!